Kitware/CMake/Help/command/find_package.rst

 Full Signature and Config Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-User code should generally look for packages using the above simple signature.
+User code should generally look for packages using the above `basic signature`_.
 The remainder of this command documentation specifies the full command signature and details of the search process.
 Project maintainers wishing to provide a package to be found by this command are encouraged to read on.

 The command has two modes by which it searches for packages: "Module" mode and "Config" mode.
-Module mode is available when the command is invoked with the above reduced signature.
+Module mode is available when the command is invoked with the above `basic signature`_.
 CMake searches for a file called ``Find<PackageName>.cmake`` in the :variable:`CMAKE_MODULE_PATH` followed by the CMake installation.
 If the file is found, it is read and processed by CMake.
 It is responsible for finding the package,